makovalab-psu/NoiseCancellingRepeatFinder/reproduce/README.md

                            (default is to report intervals on all chromosomes) --minlength=<bp>         discard alignments that aren't long enough on the;
                            genome
+                           (by default, we don't filter by length) --noisygenome            tolerate *some* noise in the genome's repeat arrays (by default, we expect pristine repeat arrays in the genome)
-                           (but default, we don't filter by length) --progress=<number>      periodically report how many reads we've processed
+  --progress=<number>      periodically report how many reads we've processed

 Given a genome and simulated reads sampled by ncrf_read_simulator, and the